-Innovating in the world of tablets is a difficult proposition right now, even for Apple.
+Innovating in the world of tablets is a difficult proposition, even for Apple.
 The iPad Pro brought about a new way of working, and a variety of accessories to complement your 12.9-inch or smaller slate – but what if you don’t want those features?

-If that’s you, this new iPad is the device designed for you.
+If that’s you, this budget iPad is the device designed for you.
 It offers a premium spec, a great-looking design and top-of-the-range features, but at a lower price without all the productivity extras tacked on.

 It’s much like the iPad Air 2 – the device it replaces in Apple's lineup, which earned a five-star review here at TechRadar, and like that device it sits between the iPad Pro and the iPad 4 mini – but there are a few key upgrades that make this an all-round better tablet.

 iPad 9.7 price and release date

 - Out now directly from Apple and other retailers too

 - Cheaper than iPad Air 2 at $329 / £339 / AU$469